 These settings help protect user data, improve SEO rankings, and maintain trust by enforcing secure connections across your site.

-Step 7: Verify SSL Is Working
+Step 7: Verify Your SSL Certificate Is Working

 After installing an SSL certificate, follow these steps to confirm that it’s properly set up and securing your website: